 In analyzing whether a conflict of interest exists, the lawyer must consider whether pursuing one client’s objectives will prevent the lawyer from pursuing another client’s objectives, and whether confidentiality may be compromised.
 Conflicts of interest among siblings are likely if one child is allegedly a victim and the other(s) are not, if an older child is capable of directly the representation but a younger child is not, or if older children object to the permanency plan for younger children.

 Child clients may not be capable of consenting to multiple representations even after full disclosure.
-For a child client not capable of considered judgment or unable to execute any written consent to continued representation in a case of waivable conflict of interest, the lawyer should not represent multiple parties.
+For a child client not capable of considered judgment or unable to execute any written consent to continued representation in a case of waivable conflict of interest, the child’s lawyer should not represent multiple parties.

-The child’s lawyer should advocate for actions necessary to meet the client’s educational, health and mental health needs.
+The child’s lawyer should advocate for actions necessary to meet the child client’s educational, health and mental health needs.

 Action:

-Consistent with the child wishes, the child's lawyer should identify the child’s needs and seek appropriate services (by court order if necessary) to access entitlements, to protect the child's interests and to implement an individualized service plan.
-These services should be culturally competent, community-based whenever possible and provided in the least restrictive setting appropriate to the child’s needs.
+Consistent with the child client’s wishes, the child's lawyer should identify the child client’s needs and seek appropriate services (by court order if necessary) to access entitlements, to protect the child client's interests and to implement an individualized service plan.
+These services should be culturally competent, community-based whenever possible and provided in the least restrictive setting appropriate to the child client’s needs.
 These services may include, but are not limited to:

 Family preservation-related prevention or reunification services;